Passkey quick start guide

 Prerequisites

 Section titled “Prerequisites”Passlock is framework agnostic.
 For this guide we won’t assume any particular framework.
-We’ll focus on the Passlock libraries.
-We assume you understand your chosen framework.

-We assume your frontend uses a bundler with tree shaking support (Vite, Webpack etc.)
+Most modern browsers now support passkeys.
+The underlying WebAuthn APIs require client-side JavaScript.
+We assume your frontend uses a bundler with tree shaking support (Vite, Webpack etc).

 Your backend can be coded in pretty much any language and framework.
 We offer a framework agnostic JS/TS server library, which is what we’ll use in this guide.
-If you’re not using a JS backend, dont worry - we’ll also show you how to verify passkeys using REST calls.
+If you’re not using a JS backend, don’t worry - we’ll also show you how to verify passkeys using REST calls.

 Installation

-npm i @passlock/clientpnpm add @passlock/clientyarn add @passlock/clientIf you’re running a NodeJS backend we recommend installing this library:
+npm i @passlock/clientpnpm add @passlock/clientyarn add @passlock/clientIf you’re running a Node.js backend we recommend installing this library:

 npx @passlock/cli initpnpx @passlock/cli inityarn dlx @passlock/cli initThe script will ask for your first name, last name and email.
-Make sure you have access to the email account as single use codes will be emailed here.
+Follow the prompts and take note of your Tenancy ID and API Key: